kpavel/openwhisk-light/README.md

 ## OpenWhisk API support

 Most of the OpenWhisk REST API calls supported by OWL are simply forwarded "as is" to the centralized OpenWhisk service in the cloud.
 In fact, this is the default behavior, unless there is an explicit implementation overriding a certain http route in [routes/actions.js](routes/actions.js) or [routes/activations.js](routes/activations.js) - which currently includes the following operations:
 - invoke action: invoke a given action locally (see below).
-Currently only blocking invocation is supported.
 - delete action: in addition to deleting a given action from the centralized catalog, clean it up from the OWL in-memory cache of actions metadata
 - get action: in addition to retrieving action metadata and code from the centralized OpenWhisk catalog, keep it in the local in-memory cache of OWL
 - activations: show activations records for local action invocations (kept in a local PouchDB)